JonathanLorimer/personal-website-builder/site/posts/motivating-laziness.md

 Another important feature of NO evaluation (which is delayed relative to AO evaluation) is that it allows for _codata_, otherwise known as infinite data structures.
 In the next section we will look at how one can achieve the benefits of both evaluation strategies, but first a summary of the terms we have looked at.

-#### Section Summary
+### Section Summary

   I mentioned in the introduction that I am interested in making the _why_ of the details (reduction forms and evaluation strategies) of lambda calculus apparent.
 Lambda calculus is a stunningly simple language, I think that there are 3 syntactic constructs in the whole language (λ-abstraction, application, and variables).
-Like many ideas in functional programming, lambda calculus is difficult to understand not because it is complicated but because it is so simple.
+Like many ideas in functional programming, lambda calculus is difficult to understand, not because it is complicated, but because it is so simple.
 The difficulty arises in the nuance and interpretation of the simple constructs.
 Therefore it is not λ-abstraction, application, or variables that are tricky, but it is how they work together.
-It is true that λ-expressions converge on a **Normal Form**, but the order in which we reduce λ-terms have divergent properties (**Normal Order** or **Applicative Order**), so now there is at least 1 important decision to make if we are to automate evaluation.
+It is true that λ-expressions converge on a **Normal Form**, but the order in which we reduce λ-terms have divergent properties (**Normal Order** may take more steps to reduce, **Applicative Order** may not terminate where NO evaluation would), so now there is at least 1 important decision to make if we are to automate evaluation.
 Additionally, there are usually multiple steps in β-reduction, it is unclear at what point we are done each step, is it **Head Normal Form** or **Weak Head Normal Form**?
   In the abstract of _A Call-By-Need Lambda Calculus_ the authors note that: "The mismatch between the operational semantics of the lambda calculus and the actual behavior of implementations is a major obstacle for compiler writers" (Ariola et al 1995:233).
 A similar sentiment is noted in the introduction for _The Lazy Lambda Calculus_, after citing a "succesful definition" for lambda calculus predicated on **Head Normal Forms** the author identifies an inconsistency in several prominent implementations of lambda calculus as a programming language: "But do these languages as defined and implemented actually evaluate terms to head normal form?
 To the best of my knowledge, not a single one of them does so.
 Instead, they evaluate to weak head normal form" (Abramsky 2002:3).
 The main point that I am trying to demonstrate with these quotations is that the complexity of the lambda calculus lies in moving from the beautiful, simple, pure semantics to a sensible application.
 Therefore, a nuanced understanding of lambda calculus and how it can serve as a foundation for a programming language requires an understanding of evaluation strategies and the different intermediary normal forms.

+### Important Definitions

 **Normal Form**: A fully evaluated / reduced λ-expression.
 These are unique, by the Church-Rosser theorem!